heyimjames/Flowers/prd.md

 ## Design Philosophy
 - Clean, minimalist interface focusing on the flowers
 - Botanical illustration style for all generated images
-- Soft watercolor textures and dreamy aesthetics
+- Soft watercolor textures and natural aesthetics
 - Emphasis on discovery and collection mechanics
+- Scientifically-plausible yet beautiful flower descriptions

 ## Future Considerations
 - Achievements for discovering certain numbers of flowers
-- Rare flower types with special generation conditions
+- Rare flower types based on geographic regions
-- Seasonal events with themed flowers
+- Seasonal flowers that only appear during certain times of year
-- Social features to share collections with friends
+- Export collection as a digital field guide